 Nicole Rose Gomez

 Nicole is a former journalist, legal assistant, and cupcake chef who has spent the past seven years teaching English in Granada, Spain.
 She is originally from El Paso, Texas and has a B.A. in International Relations from Stanford University.
 She is currently an MFA candidate at the University of Montana.
 She is passionate about politics and social activism, and when she's not reading, you'll find her in the kitchen whipping something tasty up.
-She likes stories that bring a tear to the eye.

 Amelia Morand grew up in Santa Fe, New Mexico.
 Before coming to Montana, she completed her BS in Economics at Portland State University where she was awarded the Tom and Phyllis Burnham Scholarship for fiction.
 She recently received an Honorable Mention in Glimmer Train's 2018 Short Story Award for New Writers, and her work is forthcoming on apt.